 Day 9 – Save.
 Invest.
 Repeat.

 The first step in a successful investment plan is to save money.
 We recommend saving at least one day’s worth of income every month.
 To start, make a list of your monthly expenses.
 Identify costs you can live without or substitute for cheaper alternatives.
 Be honest with yourself.
 We aren’t saying cut every expense, just be more cognizant of living within your means.

 Think of savings as if you are “paying yourself first”, a pseudo-tax you are withholding and growing for a future self.
 Therefore, move the investment as soon as you receive your paycheck, so you don’t have to worry about “accidentally” chipping into your savings.

 The next item is to PROPERLY invest what you save each month.

 You also need to revisit your goals and make changes in your plans as and when required.
 Investments are not just transactions.
 They are a deposit into your future.
 We hope these 9 steps have helped you do a complete audit of your finances and they serve as a good first step to building sound money management habits.

-Join our community Life on my terms to know of more such practical hacks and be part of a financial sisterhood.
+Join the Basis community to know of more such practical hacks and be part of a financial sisterhood.